dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

 The above example uses the Conda environment in dtcenter/metplus-envs:**spacetime** to run a user script.
+Note that only one dependency that contains the "_env" suffix can be supplied to a given use case.

 The **gempak_env** is handled a little differently.
 It is used if GempakToCF.jar is needed for a use case to convert GEMPAK data to NetCDF